 BEST LOCATION: THE SANCTUARY LODGE

 There is only one property located right outside the entrance to Machu Picchu, and that is the Sanctuary Lodge.
 Based on its exclusive location, it doesn’t come cheap.
-You’ll be dropping about $1,000 a night to stay up the mountain at this hotel, and it isn’t nearly as nice as what you’ll get in Aguas Calientes, for a small fraction of the price.
+You’ll be spending about $1,000 a night to stay up the mountain at this hotel, and it isn’t nearly as nice as what you’ll get in Aguas Calientes, for a small fraction of the price.
 The rooms are quite small and the hotel is very restricted in terms of construction and updates they’re allowed to do so close to the site.
 It’s also important to note that it’s located in the parking lot of Machu Picchu where the busses will be turning around all day, and, despite some popular belief, you cannot see the site of Machu Picchu from the hotel.
 Regardless, it’s hard to argue with its location, just steps away from walking into Machu Picchu, and no other hotel in the country can have you sleeping that close to the marvelous site.

 BEST PRICE: HATUN INTI BOUTIQUE